hoersamu/vue3-agile/README.md

 ## Custom arrows / nav buttons

-From version `1.0` the component use slots for custom navigation buttons.
+The component uses slots for custom navigation buttons.
 It means you can put inside whatever you want – any HTML with text, image, icon etc.

 #### Example